What is Balloon Sinuplasty?

 Is Balloon Sinuplasty Safe?

-This procedure is safer than traditional sinuplasty.
-It is only minimally invasive, and balloon sinuplasty doesn’t have the risks of bleeding and infection.
+This procedure is safer than traditional sinuplasty because it is minimally invasive.
+Balloon sinuplasty doesn’t have the risks of bleeding and infection seen in traditional sinus surgery.
 Post-operative pain is far less.
 Plus, this treatment doesn’t limit any future treatments or procedures.
 In other words, you are not burning any bridges if you wind up needing more extensive surgery in the future.

 What Anesthesia Is Used?